 Holidays are the perfect time to enjoy more decadent and special recipes.
 These chocolate chip waffles aren’t something I would make on a regular basis.
-However, Christmas is the perfect time to serve them.
+However, Christmas is the perfect time to serve them up.

-The you have the chocolate chips.
+Then you have the delicious chocolate chips.
 Personally, I prefer the semi-sweet kind in this waffle, but feel free to change it out.
 You could use milk or dark chocolate if you prefer.

 - 1 tsp vanilla